Air Quality Sensing – Aerosols in the room – research says it’s in the air

 Because social distancing offers safety-in these unprecedented times, we offer a smart sensor that can assist us be smarter in the fight of COVID and other infectious agents.
-Because a single infected person can transmit viruses to other people in the room via exhaled aerosols, we included an air quality sensor in each device to look at various levels of air particles and alert on severe density.
+Because air quality can be compromised with pollutants, bacteria and viruses -which opens risk to Public Safety- we included an air quality sensor in each device to look at various levels of air particles and alert on severe density.

 Through the AI backed smart processing- there is intelligence to alarm on severe air quality when pollutants are present.
 Air quality levels and aerosols in the air are monitored to ensure safe clear and clean air.
-This is another measure to be utilized and can be set to alert in response against COVID-19; and the possibility of lingering in dense air space.
+Smart devices can measure and can be utilized to let us know conditions we can’t see.
+The smart sensors can be set to alert in response against VOCs and the possibility of harmful substances lingering in dense air space.

-The device looks at VOCs Volatile organic Compounds that affect what we inhale.
-As a sophisticated nose detection includes carbon monoxide, harmful gases, level of pollutants, and aerosol density
+The devices also offer continuous monitoring for VOCs Volatile Organic Compounds, that affect what we inhale.
+The sophisticated ” nose detection” system includes detection of carbon monoxide, harmful gases, level of pollutants, and aerosol density.

 Air Quality Sensing-Semi-enclosed environments

-Two studies published last week in Clinical Infectious Diseases highlight the role of airborne spread of COVID-19 and the importance of efficient ventilation systems.
+Two studies published in Clinical Infectious Diseases highlight the role of airborne contaminants and the importance of efficient ventilation systems.
 One study found that patients can exhale millions of viral RNA particles per hour in the early stages of disease, and the second tied an outbreak affecting 81% of residents and 50% of healthcare workers at a Dutch nursing home to inadequate ventilation.

-The research letter was written in support of findings of a study published in the same journal on Jul 6 warning of the hazards of airborne COVID-19 transmission in poorly ventilated environments.
+The research letter was written in support of findings of a study published in the same journal on Jul 6 warning of the hazards of airborne pathogen transmission in poorly ventilated environments.

 “We advise that prevention of COVID-19 transmission should take into account the possibility of aerosol transmission in healthcare facilities and other buildings where ventilation systems recirculate unfiltered inside air,” the authors of the Aug 28 study wrote.